Adrydevmateo/mr-payment-sdk/prd/README.md

 # Product Requirements Documents (PRD)

-This directory contains the Product Requirements Documents for the MR Payment SDK project.
+This directory contains the Product Requirements Documents for the MR Payment HEADLESS project.
 These documents outline the product vision, requirements, specifications, and roadmap.

 ## 📋 PRD Index